·Our own books

 In time, the excesses of the glory days were to play a part in pushing the newspaper into the grasping hands of Robert Maxwell, a man whose own excesses knew no limit.

 This is a story of the great and the good, the bad and the ugly, the heroes and villains who played their part in the Mirror’s history and remain forever in its folklore.

-Keith Waterhouse, Bernard Shrimsley, Piers Morgan and Geoffrey Goodman are among a host of famous newspapermen and women who have made first person contributions or have been interviewed for this book.
-Their stories include that of the remarkable night when a fax from the Mirror newsroom restored diplomatic relations between two of the world’s atomic powers.
+Keith Waterhouse, Bernard Shrimsley, Piers Morgan, and Geoffrey Goodman are among a host of famous newspapermen and women who have made first-person contributions or have been interviewed for this book.
+Their stories include that of the remarkable night when fax from the Mirror newsroom restored diplomatic relations between two of the world’s atomic powers.

 Nearly 80 years ago, reporter Philip Gibbs described working in Fleet Street as ‘a front seat at the peep-show of life…’